If a child lives with criticism they learn to criticise….

 Like quitting sugar – the process brings you face to face with just how often you eat it, but once you get it out of your system it loses its grip over you and you feel free!

-If you are struggling with infertility it’s possible that your solution lies somewhere down the ‘safe path’, but for many of you infertility IS your call to adventure.
-It’s a problem so difficult it forces you to venture into unknown lands in search of answers you don’t yet understand.
+Infertility is a call to adventure, and whilst it’s possible your solution lies somewhere on the ‘safe path’ – I doubt it.
+Returning your body to fertility is a problem so difficult it forces you to venture into unknown lands in search of answers you don’t yet understand, and it brings you face to face with parts of yourself you don’t want to change.

 If you harbour a fear of failure that prevents you from acting, it’s probably because you were unfairly criticised throughout your life.
 You can’t change the past, but you can change how it affects your future by making sure you are not karmically cursing yourself by criticising others – even if they deserve it!